 Age.
 People older than 60 have an increased risk of developing glaucoma.

 Race.
-African Americans are more likely to develop glaucoma than Caucasians are.
+African Americans are more likely to develop glaucoma than white people.
 They also become vulnerable to it earlier in life, according to the NEI.
 Their risk starts rising after age 40.
 Recent research also indicates that Hispanics in older age groups are at greater risk.

 Family history.
 Studies show a genetic link to developing glaucoma.